melvn/site/about.md

 - **[AutoScType](https://github.com/{{ site.author.github }}/AutoScType)** — type-propagation for smart contract security
 - Other experiments in reasoning models, forecasting, and computer vision

-I enjoy building things that don't just work in theory, but hold up in practice.
+I enjoy building things that don't just work in theory, but actually hold up in practice.

 ## Contact

-Feel free to reach out if you'd like to discuss ML systems engineering, or any and all interesting projects:
+Feel free to reach out if you'd like to discuss ML systems engineering, deepl learning, or any and all interesting projects:

 - [LinkedIn](https://www.linkedin.com/in/melvin-goxhaj-336a16260/{{ site.author.username }})